bigandy/astro-blog/src/content/blog/weeknotes/2024/weeknotes-2024-12.md

   - "weeknotes"
 ---

-Last week was currently about:
+Last week was all about:

 - Finally getting over Flu.
 Still coughing a load and a lot less energy than usual.